Legislation exists at a particular place and time and for a particular purpose. Here we will explore the time elements of legislation and discuss:

 Legislation After It Is Made But Before It Is Commenced

 Once legislation is made, it becomes law.
 However, it has no legal effect until it is commenced.
-Commencement is the date and time when the bill comes into effect and must be obeyed as law.
+Commencement is the date and time when the bill comes into effect and must be obeyed like law.
 During this limbo period, the government may take preparatory activities, appoint officials, hire staff, secure resources, and promulgate the information.

 Commencement is the process that makes a piece of legislation legally effective.
 This is also known as the date a law comes into force.
 A law can commence based on four general triggers, set at the time of passage: